5ifar/Business_Insights_360/Project Implementation/Documentation.md

    NOTE: This basically adds 4 months to the Date Month and then extracts the Year out of the result.
 Our financial year starts in Sep hence we add 4 months.
 4. Filter out the fiscal_year column for 2023 values since we have incomplete data for it.

+`Step 2: Creating Last Sales Month Reference Table`

+1. Create a reference table from the fact_sales_monthly table.
+Extract the date column by editing the source step code to: #"gdb041 fact_sales_monthly"[date]
+2. Calculate the Last Sales Month table by getting the maximum date value from the column using: = List.Max(#"gdb041 fact_sales_monthly"[date])

+`Step 3: Creating Remaining Forecast Reference Table`

+1. Create a reference table from the fact_forecast_monthly table.
+Sort the table ascending by date values.
+2. Filter for all the data after the Last Sales Month value using M code: Table.SelectRows(Source, each ([date] > last_sales_month))